anpham6/android-docs/source/methods/squared.rst

 .. function:: setLocalAddress(...values)

   Additional hostnames which are interpreted as localhost.
-Protocol and port are not used.
+Protocol and port are not required.

   :param string values: Same format as URL.hostname

   Usage::

-    squared.setLocalAddress("127.0.0.1", "nodejs-001", new URL("http://0.0.0.0"));
+    squared.setLocalAddress("127.0.0.1", "nodejs-001");

   Alternate::